 Marunouchi

-Marunouchi (丸の内), Tokyo’s prestigious business district, combines historical significance with modern sophistication.
-Once home to Edo Castle’s powerful feudal lords, Marunouchi now hosts Japan’s top financial companies.
-Recent redevelopment has transformed the area, with sleek skyscrapers housing offices, upscale shops, and dining options.
-This revitalization has drawn tourists to this vibrant hub near Tokyo Station.
+Marunouchi (丸の内), Tokyo’s prestigious business district, seamlessly blends historical charm with modern sophistication.
+Once the seat of Edo Castle's feudal lords, Marunouchi has evolved into the heart of Japan’s financial sector, home to top-tier corporations and institutions.
+Recent redevelopment has transformed the area into a thriving urban center, with sleek skyscrapers now housing offices, upscale retail stores, and fine dining establishments.
+This revitalization has attracted both business professionals and tourists to this vibrant district, located just steps from the iconic Tokyo Station.

 Getting there